Milestone: Contracting company GreenWood Inc. celebrates 30 years - UPSTATE BUSINESS JOURNAL

 Family has been the cornerstone of GreenWood Inc. since its inception 30 years ago.
-It’s this concentration on family and relationships, says the Greenville-based company’s leadership, that has allowed the full-service general, mechanical, and electrical contractor and workforce solutions provider to build deep connections with its customers across industries from Illinois to Florida.
+It’s this concentration on family and relationships, says the Greenville-based company’s leadership, that has allowed the full-service general, mechanical, and electrical contractor and workforce solutions provider to build deep connections with its customers across industries from the mid-Atlantic to the Southeast.

 The COVID-19 pandemic did impact the company.
 Due to the economic downturn and the financial toll on their clients, GreenWood had to cut about 100 jobs.
 However, the business has already picked back up.
 Lipscomb said that GreenWood is planning to rehire approximately 90% of those who were laid off before the end of the year.